Are Trusted Ally nurses actual employees or temporary contractors?

-Trusted Ally Skilled Nurses are valued members of our family, not temporary contractors.
+Trusted Ally Skilled Nurses are valued W2 employees, not temporary contractors.
 They are dedicated professionals who provide exceptional care to former and current nuclear workers under the EEOICPA White Card Program.

 Our nurses go beyond clinical excellence in EEOICPA benefits because they build meaningful relationships with each patient, offering compassion, consistency, and trust.
 Their commitment reflects the heart of our mission: to deliver superior home healthcare that honors the service and sacrifices of those who helped power our nation.